Donaldttt/fuzzyy/README.md

 ## Requirements

-- Vim >= 9.0 (there is an old vim8 branch, which works but is no longer maintained)
+- Vim >= 9.0 (plugin is written in vim9scipt, Vim 9+ required, NeoVim not
+  supported)

 ## Suggested dependencies
 - [ripgrep](https://github.com/BurntSushi/ripgrep) (used for FuzzyGrep and